Insomnia and sleep disorders

 Remedies for insomnia (tips for long deep sleep every night)

-- Be physically and mentally tired when you go to bed.
+- Be tired.
+Be physically and mentally tired when you go to bed.
 Those who have had a happy, busy day doing meaningful work sleep the best.
 It is also important to be physically tired, having done some exercise or fast walking or physical activities like cleaning out the garage during the day.

-- Let go of obsessive thoughts, worries, stresses and concerns.
+- Worry.
+Let go of obsessive thoughts, worries, stresses and concerns.
 Lying in bed with the same thought going round and round is what keeps many people awake.
 Plan to deal with it in the morning.
 Get up earlier in the morning if you need to.
 Accept it, put it in perspective and then drop it, simply put it aside while you get on with the more important business of sleeping.

 - Your bed should be used only for sleep and sex.
 Don't bring up bad topics within a few hours before going to bed.
 Especially, do not argue, worry about or plan for the next day, watch TV, read, eat, work, or use phones or tech devices in bed.